shahzadhuq/modernization-decomposing-monolith/modernization-patterns/2-branch-by-abstraction.md

     ![branch-by-abstraction-new-implementation-completed](../diagrams/branch-by-abstraction-new-implementation-completed.png)

-1. Optionally, you could remove the Abstraction layer (Interface).
+1. Optionally, you could remove the Abstraction layer (Interface) as well.

 1. Rinse and repeat the previous steps, shipping your system in the meantime if desired.